Forensic Genealogists Love Missing Heirs

 Why would you hire a forensic genealogist vs hiring a Private Investigator?
 A private investigator is trained to find people they know are living.
 A genealogist is trained to recreate the family tree first and then bring all the family lines forward to today and then locate all of those people.
 We also identify any person in the tree who has already passed on.
 If the forensic genealogist is not able to find a current address for an heir, they can hire a PI to search additional databases for our missing heir.
 In working in this manner the client expends less financially for the research to be done.

-If you have questions about locating missing heirs to your client’s estates please contact me.
+Contact me: If you have questions about locating missing heirs to your client’s estates please contact me at Leslie@LawsonResearch.net.
 I’m more than happy to help you understand my process to locate the missing heirs to your case.
-Lawson Research Services LLC or Leslie@LawsonResearch.net

 Research Tip of the Month